jbaron/cats/README.md

-# Warning

-This is an alpha version of CATS using the latest unstable version of TypeScript.
-In case you want a stable release for daily development, please download release 1.2

 ## CATS

-CATS is an IDE for the TypeScript developer.
-CATS is open source software released under the Apache 2.0 license and runs on Linux, Windows and OS X.
+CATS is an IDE for TypeScript and Web developers.
+CATS is open source software released under the Apache 2.0 license and it runs on Linux, Windows and OS X.
-CATS itself is written in TypeScript and even being developed using CATS as the IDE.
+CATS itself is also written in TypeScript, so you can easily customize it if required.

-Right now CATS already has built-in support for the following features:
+And although still work in progress, CATS is already very usable and has built-in support for the following features:

 - Intelligent code editor and code completion for TypeScript sources.